CalyxOS/calyxos.org/android-one-devices.md

 * Bootloader relocking with custom OS would be a big plus

-Devices: (basically the 2018 list from https://en.wikipedia.org/wiki/Android_One)
+Devices: (basically the 2018 list from https://en.wikipedia.org/wiki/Android_One) Left out the Mediatek devices, any flagship level expensive devices, and also the Japan only Sharp devices.

 | OEM | Model | Country | SoC | Price (Indian, converted to USD) | Details |
 |-----|-------|---------|-----|----------------------------------|---------|